obestwalter/mau-mau/README.md

 > [Reading, Writing, Remixing: Programming Non-Linear Stories with Scratch](http://scratched.gse.harvard.edu/stories/reading-writing-remixing-programming-non-linear-stories-scratch)

 Telling a story by starting in the middle and jumping back and forth on the timeline and switching between minute details and bird's eye views is a lot how you go about creating software and also how you should go about exploring an existing code base that you want to use or adapt.
 Code is not linear.
 Period.
 Please don't try reading the source code of any non trivial piece of software from top to bottom, file by file.
-Calling it reading code is actually very misleading - it should actually be called "decoding code" or "exploring code".
+Calling it reading code is very misleading - it should be called "decoding code" or "exploring code".
 After all: there is a reason why it's called code.

 Another hint that writing and reading software is not as linear and logical as it might seem is that the alternative translation of my german job description ("Software Entwickler") is "Software Unraveller".
 How fitting.
 I unravel software -  I don't develop it :)